Michael Dickson (American football)

-Michael Dickson (born 4 January 1996) is an Australian professional American football punter and Holder for the Seattle Seahawks of the National Football League (NFL).
+Michael Dickson (born 4 January 1996) is an Australian professional American football punter, holder and occasional placekicker for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Texas Longhorns and was selected by the Seahawks in the fifth round of the 2018 NFL draft.

-Regarded as one of the best punters in the league, his career punt average (47.7 yards per punt at the time) at one point ranked as the highest in NFL history.
+Dickson is a two-time All-Pro, former Pro Bowler and Ray Guy Award winner and won Super Bowl LX with the Seahawks.
+Regarded as one of the best punters ever, his career punt average (48.3 yards per punt) is ranked at fourth in NFL history, only behind AJ Cole, Blake Gillikin, and Jack Fox.
+He currently holds the NFL record for career postseason punt average (49.6 yard per punt).

 Early life

-Born in Sydney, Dickson first played soccer in his youth before switching to Australian rules football at the age of 9.
-In his first year of playing Australian rules football, he earned the Golden Boot award for having the best kicking.
+Born in Sydney, Dickson first played association football in his youth before switching to Australian rules football at the age of 9.
+In his first year of playing Australian rules football, he earned the Golden Boot award for kicking the most goals in a season.
 He excelled in Australian football while playing for the University of New South Wales-Eastern Suburbs Bulldogs in the local Sydney AFL competition and was subsequently placed in the Sydney Swans talent academy as a teenager.
 He continued to play for UNSW-ES and the Swans reserves in the North East Australian Football League in an attempt to be drafted to a professional AFL team but was overlooked at the 2014 AFL draft.
 Dickson's Australian football career highlight occurred when he was chosen to play for the Swans in the 2014 NEAFL Grand Final.
 The Swans were defeated by a two-point margin in the final.

 In 2015, at the age of 19, he moved to Melbourne to trial with Prokick Australia, a coaching program designed to help aspiring kickers and punters cross the Pacific and crack American football.
 Through his Prokick Australia experience, he was picked up by the University of Texas as a punter by head coach Charlie Strong.